NIK-Pro-coder/bean_lang_4/README.md

 	short comment : # [comment]
 	long comment : /* [comment] */
 	```
-	Comments are an essential part of programming (I don't use them)
+	Comments are an essential part of programming (I don't use them much)
 	The short comment syntax is borrowed from Python, the long coment is borrowed from C++/Rust

 	### Examples :